Sustainability, nowadays is one of the most pronounced words we hear every day, but what is it in particular?

 This entails very high disposal costs, just think that at the European level the only cost for cleaning the beaches is 630 million euros, while at the global level we reach 13 billion a year.
 These costs go up more and more, in Italy between 2010 and 2017 the cost index of waste management increased by 16.3%, exponentially increasing the social discomfort generated by the unsustainability of waste management costs.

-Countries are developing more and more sustainable practices at national and international level, just think about the Green New Deal, which nowadays is the main policy carried by the European Union.
+Countries are developing more and more sustainable practices at national and international levels, just think about the Green New Deal, which nowadays is the main policy carried by the European Union.

 Not only governments and public authorities but even companies are bringing the market on a “green” way, reducing disposable products and promoting renewable energy.